 I was recruited by Barnes Hospital in St Louis, MO for my internship and residency, majoring in Internal Medicine.
 During my study, I received house staff honors.

 I returned to Southern California, joining one of the top endocrine training programs in the US at Harbor-UCLA Medical Center.
 In graduate school and during my fellowship, in addition to my clinical studies, I conducted basic research on adaptation to altitude, and corticosteroid effects on brain metabolism, and developed the first radioimmunoassay for beta-endorphin.

 I am currently board-certified in both Internal Medicine as well as Diabetes, Endocrinology, and Metabolic Disorders.
 I began my private practice in my former hometown in Southern California where I practiced for over 14 years.
 I held a number of hospital executive positions and founded a treatment center for patients with diabetes, which is still in existence.

 During this same time, I attended and graduated from law school at Western State College of Law, and specialized in appellate practice.

 I’m the proud father of four wonderful children and ten grandchildren.
 My interests include skiing, hiking, hunting, and fishing.
-I have earned black belt status in the Japanese sword arts of kendo and iaido, as well as goju karate.
-I golf (badly) and if I have any spare time, I’m sharpening my educational experiences and try to play the ukulele.
+I have earned black belt status in the Japanese sword arts of kendo and iaido, as well as Goju karate.
+I golf (badly) and if I have any spare time, I’m sharpening my educational experiences and trying to play the ukulele.

 I always try to bring my best game to your medical problems and treat you as I would want a member of my family to be treated.